canada-ca/canada-ca.github.io/_posts/2020-01-21-voice-search-optimization.md

 * Make your headings concise, descriptive answers
 * Use lists

-## 3. Adding structured data will help with voice search optimization
+### 3. Adding structured data will help with voice search optimization

-<b> Use structured data: </b>
+Structured data is code that you add to a page in a standardized format to help search engines interpret your content.
+It allows for more meaningful search results.

+To improve voice search results:

 * Add Speakable structured data as it indicates what content is best for a voice answer and helps with displayed search results
 * Apply and test Google’s Rich Results and structured data guidance - it’s not always perfect for governments but there are lots of improvements you can make
 Gov.UK has added HowTo schema to their step-by-step journey pages we are working with the Canada Revenue Agency to add rich results to the Canada Child Benefit content

-## 4. Provide answers, not information
+### 4. Provide answers, not information

 Information is what your organization writes for internal program management.
 Answers are what people are looking for.